 Teaching & Assessment

 The MSc will be taught full-time over one year (September to August).
-It can also be taken on a part-time basis, lasting for 48 months.

 How you will be taught